Blosc/python-blosc2/RELEASING.rst

 * Send an announcement to the Blosc list.
 Use the ``ANNOUNCE.rst`` file as skeleton (or possibly as the definitive version).
 Start the subject with ANN:.

-* Announce in Twitter via @Blosc2 account and rejoice.
+* Announce in Mastodon via https://fosstodon.org/@Blosc2 account and rejoice.

 Post-release actions